stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 6) Fields on different meshes must always live on different function spaces.

 7) All fields on a given mesh must be on the same function space.

+8) An inter-grid kernel must operate on cell-columns.

 A consequence of Rules 5-7 is that an inter-grid kernel will only involve two function spaces.